Build Your First Chrome Extension: Step by Step

 - A promotional tile image (440x280)

-- A detailed description (this affects search ranking)
+- A detailed description (this affects search ranking, so don't skimp)

 - Upload and fill in details — category, language, pricing (free or paid).